 But training people to observe and listen takes time.
 That’s where DISC Profile Testing helps.

-You can shortcut the whole process regardless if DISC is being used for self-improvement or team building.
+You can shortcut the whole process regardless if the DISC behavioral assessment is being used for self-improvement or team building.
 Other popular applications for DISC Profile Testing include improving interpersonal skills, enhanced training for customer service and sales, and leadership development.

 Four Report Versions Are Available: Manager, Individual, Sales, and Interview Assistant

-Completing the DISC questionnaire and creating reports is easy.
+DISC profile testing and understanding the reports is easy.
 The Proception2 DISC profile system integrates a combination of advanced technology and behavioral principles that allows individuals to complete a short 10 –15 minute questionnaire and for employers to generate a report on their personal behavioral styles.
 Our DISC Profile Testing reports produce an overview of the 4 basic behavioral style based on an individual’s responses to the online questionnaire.
 This report discusses how an individual approaches problems, influences people, paces his (her) work, or follow procedures.
 With each DISC behavioral assessment, a personalized report is generated that includes the following descriptions and performance improvement suggestions:

 - Notable Primary Behaviors – insights into how an employee prefers to function in a work environment

 - Preferred Work Environment – insights into the type of environment in which an employee is more comfortable

 - Adjustment to the Work Environment – insights into how the individual believes he or she must adjust to be more successful in the job and in the work environment